 Paralytic stage: This stage can develop after the prodromal or furious stage and usually develops 2-4 days after the first symptoms.
 Paralysis of the throat and jaw muscles can follow resulting in foaming of the mouth.
 Other symptoms are labored breathing, choking, weakness, respiratory failure, and ultimately, death.

 The virus usually incubates from 2-8 weeks before signs are noticed, although transmission of the virus can happen as early as 10 days before any signs or symptoms appear.
 The infected saliva travels through the nerves and spinal cord toward the brain; once the brain is infected, the virus multiplies and spreads to the salivary glands, which is when the symptoms appear.

-A dog bitten or scratched by another animal must see a vet immediately.
+If your dog is bitten or scratched by another animal, they must see a vet immediately.
 Do not wait for signs or symptoms to present themselves as it will be too late to save your dog.

 The highest risk comes from wild animals; any unvaccinated dog allowed to roam alone without supervision has a greater chance of being bitten by another animal.
 The most common carriers of the rabies virus are raccoons, bats, skunks, and foxes.

 The only way to definitively diagnose rabies is through a direct fluorescence antibody (dFA) test, in which samples of brain tissue are removed and tested.
 The test is performed by a state-approved laboratory and can only be done on dogs after they have died or been humanely euthanized.

 A rabies diagnosis in living animals is based upon the clinical signs exhibited along with patient history.
 It can be difficult to confirm rabies in areas where the virus is not common.
 Early stages of the virus can also be confused with other medical conditions.